 Domestic and sexual violence and human trafficking can happen to anyone, with lasting impacts on families and communities.
 YWCA Missoula’s Pathways Program is here to help.
 We offer survivors of all genders the safety and support to recover from trauma, while empowering them to advance their life goals and achieve lasting independence.

 To find out more about your options, to ask general questions about domestic / sexual violence, or to get help with a specific situation, call the 24-hour crisis line: (406) 542-1944 or (800) 483-7858.

 Domestic Violence Shelter

-Safe and secure shelter at The Meadowlark is available for adults and their children in need of immediate protection.
+Safe and secure shelter is available for adults and their children in need of immediate protection.
 Survivors stay in private sleeping rooms and have access to communal living, dining, kitchen and outdoor areas.
 While residing at the shelter, survivors work with YWCA advocates to plan for their safety, access needed resources, find stable housing and heal from trauma.
-On-site legal and health care clinics, children’s programs and therapeutic services are available to shelter residents.
+Legal and health care services, children’s programs and therapeutic services are available to shelter residents.
 The Domestic Violence Shelter is located in The Meadowlark.

 To access the shelter, please call the YWCA crisis line at (406) 542-1944.

 Each Tuesday evening at 6:15 p.m., YWCA Missoula offers open support groups for women and gender-diverse individuals who have experienced all forms of abuse or interpersonal violence.
 Age-appropriate groups for children are also offered at the same time.
 Support groups work to provide survivors with a safe environment to share strengths and struggles, and to work toward healing and growth.